nanthony80/repliSTREAM/README.md

 Using the publicly available dataset of eDNA samples from six rivers in northwestern Italy, amplified with two 12S rRNA markers (Tele02: Taberlet et al., 2018; Vert01: Riaz et al., 2011), repliSTREAM evaluates the reproducibility of the Barque command-line interface (CLI) pipeline and compares it with two alternatives: APSCALE-CLI and the GUI-based eDNA-Container App.
 All scripts, instructions, and results are provided to enable full replication, cross-pipeline comparison, and visualization of fish community outputs, supporting transparent and reproducible research in eDNA metabarcoding.

-This project is part of my learning journey in eDNA metabarcoding bioinformatics.
-I am not a professional researcher, so errors or oversights may be present.
+This project is part of my personal learning journey in eDNA metabarcoding bioinformatics.
+I am not a professional researcher or bioinformatician, so errors or oversights may be present.
 Feedback and suggestions are welcome to help improve it.

 ---